allan-walpy/my-dev-guide/code_conventions.md

 `AV1137 Define parameters as specific as possible`

-> *don't ship the truck if you only need a package*

-**recommendation**: if your method or local function needs a specific piece of data, define parameters as specific as that and don't take a container object instead;
+**recommended**: if your method or local function needs a specific piece of data, define parameters as specific as that and don't take a container object instead;

+> example: *don't ship the truck if you only need a package*;
+>
-> for instance, consider a method that needs a connection string that is exposed
+> consider a method that needs a connection string that is exposed through a
-> through a central `IConfiguration` interface; rather than taking a dependency
+> central `IConfiguration` interface; rather than taking a dependency on the
-> on the entire configuration, just define a parameter for the connection string;
+> entire configuration, just define a parameter for the connection string; this
-> this not only prevents unnecessary coupling, it also improves maintainability
+> not only prevents unnecessary coupling, it also improves maintainability in
-> in the long run;
+> the long run;

 ### consider using domain-specific value types rather than primitives

 `AV1140 Consider using domain-specific value types rather than primitives`

-**suggestions**: instead of using strings, integers and decimals for representing domain-specific types such as an ISBN number, an email address or amount of money, consider creating dedicated value objects that wrap both the data and the validation rules that apply to it; by doing this, you prevent ending up having multiple implementations of the same business rules, which both improves maintainability and prevents bugs;
+**suggested**: instead of using strings, integers and decimals for representing domain-specific types such as an `ISBN` number, an email address or amount of money, consider creating dedicated value objects that wrap both the data and the validation rules that apply to it; by doing this, you prevent ending up having multiple implementations of the same business rules, which both improves maintainability and prevents bugs;